“The Biggest Loser” Bob Harper Changes His Position on Low-Carb Diets

 A few of the biggest nutrition studies providing evidence that carbohydrates (plant foods) should be our staples, for a long and healthy life, include these three:

-It is led by T. Colin Campbell, Ph.D., of Cornell’s Nutrition department, studied 6,500 people in 65 different counties in China, finding that not only do those who eat only 5 percent animal protein live without cancer, heart disease, and auto-immune disease, but they stay lean, eating more calories than those who consume 20 percent animal protein.
+This project was led by T. Colin Campbell, Ph.D., of Cornell’s Nutrition department.
+It studied 6,500 people in 65 different counties in China, finding that not only do those who eat only 5% animal protein live without cancer, heart disease, and autoimmune disease, but they stay lean, eating more calories than those who consume 20% animal protein.

-A study by Dan Buettner and National Geographic explore the 5 longest-living populations on Earth and discover—surprise!—that all of them eat 90 to 100 percent plants (carbohydrates).
+This is a study by Dan Buettner and National Geographic that explore the 5 longest-living populations on Earth and discover—surprise!—that all of them eat 90 to 100 percent plants (carbohydrates).